-How to buy Deutsche Bank shares
+How to buy Deutsche Bank (DB) shares in Australia

-Deutsche Bank Aktiengesellschaft is a banks—regional business with stocks listed in the US.
+Deutsche Bank Aktiengesellschaft is a banks-regional business with stocks listed in the US.
 Deutsche Bank shares (DB) are listed on the NYSE and all prices are listed in US Dollars.
 Its last market close was US$13.79 – a decrease of 2.41% over the previous week.
 Here's how to invest if you're based in Australia.

 How to buy shares in Deutsche Bank